elviscgn/kaipom/README.md

 # kaipom

-Made from joining the two words, Kaizen (Japanese philosophy of continous improvement) & Pomodoro, is command‑line study tool that uses the Pomodoro Technique to help me focus, track my learning, and revisit what I've learnt.
+Named from joining the two words, Kaizen (Japanese philosophy of continous improvement) & Pomodoro, is command‑line study tool that uses the Pomodoro Technique to help me focus, track my learning, and revisit what I've learnt.

 I noticed sometimes when I didn't have Wifi or data I couldn't use the Youtube Pomodoro videos I liked to study along with and that affected how I learnt, so I decided to build a tool I know that I'll utilise all the time.
 That's how Kaipom came to be.